-Here are some photos from that trip – and yes dogs are allowed on a leash.
+Here are some photos from that trip.
+Dogs are allowed on a leash.

-If you’re feeling very energetic you could continue hiking another ten kilometers past the Kicking Horse Campground and camp at Nicomen Lake.
-From there you can in fact pick up the 19.5 kilometer Grainger Peak Trail so you don’t have to return the same way.
-But you’ll need a 40 kilometer car shuttle back to the Blackwell Parking lot – and that’s enough of a logistical problem to put most people off.
+If you’re feeling very energetic you could continue hiking another 10 kilometres past the Kicking Horse Campground and camp at Nicomen Lake.
+From there you can in fact pick up the 19.5 kilometre Grainger Peak Trail so you don’t have to return the same way.
+But you’ll need a 40 kilometre car shuttle back to the Blackwell Parking lot – and that’s enough of a logistical problem to put most people off.

-We weren’t feeling nearly that energetic and were very happy with backpacking 27 kilometers total – versus 46 kilometers.
-All told it’s one of the best wildflower hikes I’ve ever done.
+We weren’t feeling nearly that energetic and were very happy with backpacking 27 kilometres total – versus 46 kilometers.
+All told the Heather Trail was of the best wildflower hikes we’ve ever done.